SalazarJosh/gatsby-portfolio/src/pages/blog/recreating-githubs-globe.md

 });</code></pre>

-I used CylinderGeometry for the spires with a slightly transparent blue MeshBasicMaterial.
+I used [CylinderGeometry](https://threejs.org/docs/#api/en/geometries/CylinderGeometry) for the spires with a slightly transparent blue [MeshBasicMaterial](https://threejs.org/docs/?q=meshbas#api/en/materials/MeshBasicMaterial).
 I then added several cylinders to the scene.
 I started by moving them randomly around the globe then nudged their position slightly.
-Instead of trying to figure out the tangential point for each surface point of the globe, I made each spire sit in the middle of the globe and extended it so it stuck out of both sides.
-As such, some spires sit in the ocean.
+Instead of trying to figure out the tangential point for each surface point of the globe, I made each spire sit in the middle of the globe and extended it so it stuck out of both sides of the globe.
+As such, some spires sit in the Indian Ocean.

 <div class="spacer-sm"></div>
 <iframe class="codepen-iframe" height="300" style="width: 100%;" scrolling="no" title="GitHub Globe Pt.3" src="https://codepen.io/joshsalazar/embed/yLoqXbM?default-tab=result&theme-id=dark" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">